libp2p/specs/noise/README.md

 connection.
 This ensures that no user or connection-specific data can be present in the early data payload.

-If a noise-libp2p implementation supports persisting the static Noise key, the constructor for the noise-libp2p module must accept a stored key.

-If a noise-libp2p implementation supports [Noise Pipes](#optimistic-0-rtt-with-noise-pipes), they may expose a configuration flag to selectively enable Noise Pipes at runtime.

 A minimal constructor could look like:

 ```